hodzanassredin/hodzanassredin.github.com/_posts/2014-07-07-real_world_monad_problem.md

 }
 {% endhighlight %}
 Hm seems that we meet all our requirments from the list.
-Now we could use this engine in console apps, asp.net applications.
-Do some cool SharePoint stuff.
+Now we could use this engine in console apps, asp.net applications or do some cool SharePoint stuff.
 And monad pattern helps us to solve that problem in a beautiful way.
-We also can add support for oops, conditions([how]({{ site.url }}/2014/07/02/way-to-computation-expressions.html)), parallel eecution, transactions and what ever you want.
+We also can add support for loops, conditions([how]({{ site.url }}/2014/07/02/way-to-computation-expressions.html)), parallel eecution, transactions and what ever you want.
 [Full code](https://gist.github.com/hodzanassredin/e6b5e70a46201251629e) for this post.
+P.S.
+Just imagine possibility to do computations over a database or web services without any IRepository, IService code bloat.